 Every soul that praises God in this life and in the life to come is praising because of the precious blood of Jesus shed on the cross, and my mind this Easter Sunday morning was on heaven.
 What will it be like?

-I looked around at all the people in the sanctuary and I wondered, would heaven be like this?
+I looked around at all the people in the sanctuary and I wondered, will heaven be like this?
 Every color, every nationality, and every age – all worshiping the One True God with abandon!

 Will we sing ancient hymns alongside rockabilly classics?
 Will there be cousins celebrating reunions and spouses awaiting their loved ones?
 Will there be hands clapping and fists pumping as we sing.
 Will there be tears flowing and arms lifted high?
 What will it be like?